Like many modern programming languages,

 Some explanations:

-entry function of a program must be put in a package named main
+The main entry function of a program must be put in a package named main.

 It is also used as the import name of, and represents, this standard package in the scope of containing source file.